 - Teach and abide by the rules of the game in letter and in spirit.
 Always respect management officials and their decisions.

 - Members are not permitted to conduct or solicit lessons where a resident professional is employed, unless prior approval has been obtained from the facility and/or resident professional.

 - Encourage healthy respect for your co-workers, colleagues and Professional Tennis Registry.

 - Current members may display the PTR logo on advertising materials and/or apparel to promote affiliation with PTR.
 However, if membership lapses:

 - Cease all reference to PTR in all materials, including websites, social media and other printed or digital media.

 - the PTR logo may not be displayed or used in any way that implies membership or affiliation.

 - members have 12 months to reinstate membership or risk losing their certification rating.

-PTR members lead ethically and with intelligence, respect and compassion, for common good emerge for them and for the entire organization.
+11. PTR members lead ethically and with intelligence, respect and compassion, whereas the common good will emerge for them and for the entire organization.